chakrit/simple-acl/README.md

     acl.use(new acl.RedisStore(redisClient)); // uses supplied redis client and 'sacl:' for prefix acl.use(new acl.RedisStore(redisClient, 'acl:prefix')); // uses everything you gave.

+Don't forget to `npm install redis`, too.
+Since I don't want to force everyone to install `hiredis` if they're not gonna use it.

 # API